Nastaliq: History

 Thus, "our earliest written source also credits Shirazi scribes with the development of nastaʿliq and Mir ʿAli Tabrizi with its canonization."
 Wright's proposed origin of nastaliq was complicated by studies of Francis Richard, who argued on the basis of some manuscripts from Tabriz that its early evolution was not confined to Shiraz.
 Finally, many authors point out that development of nastaʿliq was a process which occurred over several centuries.
 For example, Gholam-Hosayn Yusofi, Ali Alparslan and Sheila Blair recognize a gradual shift towards nastaʿliq in some 13th-century manuscripts.
 Hamid Reza Afsari traces the first elements of the style to 5th/11th-century copies of Persian translations of the Qur'an, and Rawāqī argues that the referenced translations may be even older.

 Persian differs from Arabic in its proportion of straight and curved letters.
-It also lacks the definite article al-, whose upright alif and lam are responsible for distinct verticality and rhythm of the text written in Arabic.
-Hanging scripts like taliq and nastaliq were suitable for writing Persian – when taliq was used for court documents, nastaliq was developed for Persian poetry, "whose hemistiches encourage the pile-up of letters against the intercolumnar ruling.
+It also lacks the definite article al-, whose upright alif and lam are responsible for Arabic writing's distinct verticality and rhythm.
+Hanging scripts like taliq and nastaliq were suitable for writing Persian –when taliq was used for court documents, nastaliq was developed for Persian poetry, "whose hemistiches encourage the pile-up of letters against the intercolumnar ruling.
 Only later was it adopted for prose."

 The first master of nastaliq was the aforementioned Mir Ali Tabrizi, who passed his style to his son ʿUbaydallah.
 A student of ʿUbaydallah, Jafar Tabrizi (d.
 1431) (see quote above), moved to Herat, when he became the head of the scriptorium (kitabkhana) of prince Baysunghur (therefore his epithet Baysunghuri).
 Jafar trained several students in nastaliq, of whom the most famous was Azhar Tabrizi (d.
 1475).
 Its classical form nastaliq achieved under Sultan Ali Mashhadi (d.
 1520), a student of Azhar (or perhaps one of Azhar's students) who worked for Sultan Husayn Bayqara (1469–1506) and his vizier Ali-Shir Nava'i.

 Simultaneously, a different style of nastaliq developed in western and southern Iran.
 This style was associated with ʿAbd al-Rahman Khwarazmi, the calligrapher of the Pir Budaq Qara Qoyunlu (1456–1466), and then with his children, ʿAbd al-Karim Khwarazmi and ʿAbd al-Rahim Anisi (both active at the court of Ya'qub Beg Aq Qoyunlu; 1478–1490).
 This more angular western Iranian style was largely dominant at the beginning of the Safavid era, but then lost to the style canonized by Sultan Ali Mashhadi; however, it continued to be used in the Indian subcontinent.